flowerysong/pam_okta_auth/README.md

 authentication are always acceptable second factors when MFA is required.
 It's still possible to apply a policy where only one of them is allowed, but the end user experience is not ideal.

+## SSH Login Timeouts

+While Okta out-of-band authentication normally gives users several minutes to respond, `OpenSSH` in its default configuration will only keep a connection open for 120 seconds without a successful authentication.
+Exceeding this limit will result in the connection silently dropping with no useful feedback to the user and no log output on the server.

+It's a somewhat common recommendation to reduce this timeout, but when deploying this software server operators might want to consider instead increasing `LoginGraceTime` to give people sufficient time to complete the more complex authentication steps.